McGuireWoods’ George Keith Martin Receives VCIC Humanitarian Award

 CLIENT PARTNERING | Working with firm clients who share our passion for advancing the careers of diverse attorneys through industry-focused programs. |

-ROLE MODELS | Diverse partners serving in key leadership positions as chairs, managing partners, and executive committee members. |
+DIVERSE LEADERS | Diverse partners serving in key leadership positions as chairs, managing partners and executive committee members. |

-DIVERSITY RETREAT | Bringing together firm leadership and 120 diverse lawyers for two days of networking programs designed to advance their careers. |
+DIVERSITY RETREAT | Bringing together firm leadership and diverse lawyers and professional staff for two days of programming. |

 BAR ASSOCIATIONS | Providing financial and leadership support for participation in women and minority bar associations. |

-ASSOCIATE MENTORING | Connecting racially/ethnically diverse associates with experienced partners for career guidance, networking, and mentorship. |
+ASSOCIATE MENTORING | Connecting racially/ethnically diverse associates with experienced partners for career guidance, networking and mentorship. |

 MILESTONES